Fuseh/CodingHW/README.md

 + All my programming is done on [IntelliJ](https://www.jetbrains.com/idea/).
 Be sure to check them out 🍟🍔
 + All my code for each assignment can be found in this repository.
++ My answers for each coding assignment is also linked right below each question.

 ***
 ### 🧊Assignment #1 (November 25, 2021):